NishikiChisato/DigitalGarden/English Grammar in Use/Present Perfect Simple.md

 - I've written the email. but I haven't sent it yet.

 ## until now
-We can use present perfect simple with recently, in the last few days, so far, since I arrived etc. With such words, the semantic of present perfect simple is [[#^semantic-until-now]]:
+We can use present perfect simple with **recently, in the last few days, so far, since I arrived etc.** With such words, the meaning of present perfect simple is [[#^meaning-until-now]]:
 - Have you heard anything from Ben recently?
 - I've met a lot of people in the last few days.
 - Everything is going well.
 There haven't been any problems so far.